 Now you need to create a primary partition in order to reuse all the available space on the card.
 You can do this by typing create partition primary and hit enter.

-Remove your card safely from your system.
+You can now remove your card safely from your system.

 * This is optional but if you want to reassign a drive letter type assign.